kptdev/kpt/site/guides/tenant-onboarding.md

 # make a pull request for platform team to merge
 # TODO (link to an example PR will be great here)

-// TODO: explain the edge cases where `pkg update` may not be smooth.

 ```

 Note that the platform team can add/update the snippets in the tenant package.